Assistant Professor, Learning Sciences

-At Stanford University, she was a research assistant with the Stanford University YouthLab, the Joint Media Engagement Group, and the Wallenberg Media Places Grant for Digital Humanities.
-She has also been a research intern for the Social Media Collective at Microsoft Research New England in Cambridge, Massachusetts.
+She received her PhD from Stanford University where she was a research assistant with the Stanford University YouthLab, the Joint Media Engagement Group, and the Wallenberg Media Places Grant for Digital Humanities.
+She has also been a research intern for the Social Media Collective at Microsoft Research New England in Cambridge, Massachusetts

-Matthews, J. (October, 2015).
-Historical inquiry in an informal fan community: Online source usage and the TV show The Tudors.
-Journal of the Learning Sciences.
+Matthews, J. (2016).
+Historical Inquiry in an Informal Fan Community: Online Source Usage and the TV Show The Tudors.
+Journal of the Learning Sciences: 4-50.

 Martin, C., Barron, B., Matthews, J., Stringer, D. (June, 2014).
 Patterns of engagement: How depth of experience matters in The Digital Youth Network: Cultivating Digital Media Citizenship in Urban Communities.
 MIT Press.